pflooky/data-caterer/README.md

   - Read from metadata sources like amundsen, datahub, etc.
 - Pass in data attributes to HTTP URL as parameters
 - Auto generate regex and/or faker expressions
+- Track each data generation run along with statistics
+- Fine grain control on delete certain run of data

 ## Challenges